 What does comprehensive pet insurance cover?

-In Australia, comprehensive dog insurance or comprehensive cat insurance will typically cover a broad range of treatments for various accidents and illnesses.
+In Australia, a comprehensive pet insurance policy for your dog or your cat will typically have higher annual benefit limits and cover a broad range of treatments for various accidents and illnesses.

 Depending on your insurer, you may receive cover for the following: